kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.4.md

 WHERE a.name = 'Alice'
 RETURN b
 ```
-Note that Kùzu requires all recursive relationship to have an upper bound which is capped at 30 to avoid super long-running query.
+Note that Kùzu requires all recursive relationship to have an upper bound which is capped at 30 to avoid long-running queries.

 ## Node Table Loading Improvements
 TODO: Guodong